Last Updated: 16 April 2020

 7. Sharing and storing your personal data

 - 7.2 In order to provide our Services to you, it is sometimes necessary for us to transfer your data to the third parties outlined in section 6.1 that are based outside of the European Economic Area.
 In these cases, we ensure that both ourselves and our partners take adequate and appropriate technical, physical and organisational security measures to protect your data.
-We also ensure we have appropriate contractual protections (e.g. BCR, Standard Contractual Clauses or Privacy Shield) in place with these parties receiving the data outside the EEA.
+We also ensure we have appropriate contractual protections (e.g. BCR, Standard Contractual Clauses) in place with these parties receiving the data outside the EEA.

 8. Profiling and Automated Decision Making